Izaek256/Lostnfound/UserServer_Documentation.md

 ## 🎯 Server Role & Responsibility

-**UserServer** (formerly ServerB) is the **User Logic & Database Server** in the Lost & Found distributed system.
+**UserServer** is the **User Logic & Database Server** in the Lost & Found distributed system.
 It serves as the **central hub** for user authentication, database hosting, and acts as a proxy for item-related operations.

 **Directory**: `UserServer/`
 **IP Address**: `172.24.194.6`